drawpile/Drawpile/doc/protocol.md

 Clients can connect to any server sharing the same major protocol version number, but all clients in the same session must share the exact version.
 Version numbers are also used to determine whether a session recording is compatible with the user's client version.

+Protocol 15.5 (0.9.10)

+ * Merged LayerCopy with LayerCreate

 Protocol 14.5 (0.9.9)

  * Implemented LayerCopy